GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer.md

 ### Copying of images into Marketplace public repo

-NOTE: Deployer and application images in the staging repo are never visible to the end users of Marketplace.
+NOTE: Deployer and app images in the staging repo are never visible to the end users of Marketplace.
 In fact, they will _not_ have access to these staging repos.
 End users use the images from Marketplace's public GCR repo.

-The deployer image and all of the referenced application images will be copied into the final Marketplace's public GCR repo.
+The deployer image and all of the referenced app images will be copied into the final Marketplace's public GCR repo.
 This means that images will have new names, and potentially also new tags.

 The deployer does _not_, and **should not**, have the knowledge of how the re-published images should be named or tagged.
-This is because at deployment time, full names of the application images are passed to the deployer as input parameters.
+This is because at deployment time, full names of the app images are passed to the deployer as input parameters.
-This is the reason why we require that all application images used by the deployer **must** be parameterized in `schema.yaml`.
+This is the reason why we require that all app images used by the deployer **must** be parameterized in `schema.yaml`.